-2. The calendar issue
+1. The calendar issue

 Most importantly, sit down each Sunday night to review the calendar, update times and locations, and check for potential gaps in coverage.

 When you check your calendar on Sunday, see if there’s a day when the whole family can have dinner together.
 On that night, set a good example by leaving work on time and putting dinner on the table (even if it’s just a quick meal from the grocery store deli).
 This time should be free of electronics and stress.

-6. What do I do if…?
+4. What do I do if…?

 Q: What do I do if practice ends and you’re not there to pick me up?